Sven-Massard/WoWAddons/README.md

 TODO:

-If not in raid, do not report to raid
+If whisper target is not online, don't try to whisper Offer option to not to whisper to dnd players

 Enter folder name as sound option to play random file sound from folder at crit